mantoni/listen.js/README.md

 `listen(values)` - creates a new listener with initial values.
 The given argument must be an array.

 `listener()` - creates a new callback associated with the listener.
+Throws if called after `then`.

 `listener.then(func)` - invokes the given function once all callbacks where invoked.
-Can only be called once.
+Throws if already called.

 `listener.push(value)` - pushes a value to the internal values array.
+Throws if called after `then`.

 `listener.err(error)` - adds an error to the internal error list.
+Throws if called after `then`.

 ## Run tests